 When an organization first adopts the Archive Relational Model, it defines the kinds of relationships that make sense for items in the collection.
 The organization also specifies rules that must be followed when an archivist adds a specific relationship between two items.
 An example of a rule is that only a person can be married to a person.
 Another rule is that a photograph can only depict an item that is a stand-in for a person, place or thing.
 For example, a photograph cannot be married to a person, because as discussed earlier, the photograph is not the person, but only an image of the person at one moment in time.

-The use of placeholders to glue other Articles together is what makes the Archive Relational Model so powerful and so different from other models.
+The use of Reference items to glue other items together is what makes the Archive Relational Model so powerful and so different from other models.
 Relationships are like the lines that connect the dots in those puzzles you did as a kid.
 Until you drew the lines, all you saw was dots and numbers, but once you connected the dots, you saw a picture!
 By simply creating a “dot” for Carol and adding relationships, two seemingly unrelated men became part of a three-generation family tree.

 The Archive Relational Model in the Digital Archive